IELTS examiners just love writing paragraphs! A good paragraph should contain:

 In addition, when learning at an early age, children are much more likely to learn through fun and games.

 You can then develop this idea with a reason and an effect.
 Notice that this idea is linked to the other one.
-Don’t add a completely new topic in the same paragraph!
+Don’t add a completely new topic in the same writing paragraphs!

 The topic sentence of your second paragraph needs to be linked to the first (notice the linking words, showing cause and effect: because, in this way):